polarityio/servicenow/README.md

 After saving the application make note of the OAuth Application User Username and Password along with the Client ID and Client Secret.
 These four values are required for the Polarity ServiceNow integration to authenticate with ServiceNow.

-## Known Issues
+## Common Issues

-If adding additional custom types to the ServiceNow integration, ensure the added custom types do not also match on the built-in custom types for Incidents, Change Requests, Knowledge Base, Request, and Request Item ids.
+### Overlapping Custom Types

+If you modify the included `hostname` data type with a new regex and that regex overlaps with the built-in ticket types, then those ticket types will also trigger Incident searches against the fields specified in the "Incident Query Fields" option.

-As an example, if you add a new custom type that matches on the string `INC0001234`, this will conflict with the integration's built-in custom type for looking up incidents by ID.
+As an example, if you modify the `hostname` regex and the new regex matches on the string `INC0001234`, this will conflict with the integration's built-in custom type for looking up incidents by ID.
+As a result, the string `INC0001234` will be recognized as both an Incident ID and as a hostname.
+This will cause the string `INC0001234` to be looked up against the fields specified in the "Incident Query Fields" option which might not be the behavior you want.

-Ensure that newly added custom types (e.g., for hostnames), do not overlap with these custom types.
+In general, you will want to ensure that newly added custom types (e.g., for hostnames), do not overlap with the custom ServiceNow ticket types.

+### Too many invalid results returned

+If you see too many results being returned the most common reason is that an invalid "Incident Query Field" has been added.
+The "Incident Query Field" option should only contain fields that are valid for the Incident table in ServiceNow.
+Due to a quirk in how the ServiceNow query syntax works, if an invalid field is provided, the query will match on all results.

+If you are unsure of what fields are valid, you can use the ServiceNow REST API Explorer to examine an incident and look for the fields on the response object.
+The ServiceNow REST API Explorer can be found by searching `REST API Explorer` in your ServiceNow dashboard.

 ## Common Errors